jordon-ogo/Portfolio/README.md

 $ git remote remove origin
 ```

-Or you can download my Portfolio, unzip it and open a git bash in the project directory.
+Or you can download the project, unzip it and open a git bash in the project directory.

 Then you can install the dependencies either using NPM or Yarn: